Plough Monday: Modern observances

 Plough Monday customs declined in the 19th century.
 The advent of mechanised farming meant that agricultural workers were less numerous and relatively better paid, and thus did not have to beg for money in the winter.
 Additionally, the rowdy and threatening behaviour of the plough gangs was increasingly controversial in this period, and there was pressure from authorities to stop, or moderate their excesses.
 Though some Plough Monday customs continued into the 1930s, they did not continue past the beginning of the Second World War.

+Following the Second World War, the Church of England and members of the Royal Agricultural Society of England attempted to revive Plough Sunday, the day before Plough Monday, as a Christian feast, although there is little evidence that it was historically so celebrated.
+These efforts were largely unsuccessful.
 From the 1960s, Plough Monday customs began to be revived following the second British folk revival.
 In 1972, the tradition of traveling around the village with a plough to collect money was revived at Balsham in Cambridgeshire.
 Subsequently, the Cambridge Morris Men revived the practice of Plough Monday molly dancing in 1977.

 Whittlesey Straw Bear festival

 In the Cambridgeshire villages of Ramsey and Whittlesey during the nineteenth century, on Plough Monday or Tuesday men or boys would dress in a layer of straw and were known as straw bears, who went door to door dancing for money.
-The tradition, which died out around the time of the First World War, was revived in 1980 at Whittlesey.
-The revived tradition is practiced annually on the Saturday before Plough Monday, when a straw bear is paraded through the village's streets.
+The tradition died out around the time of the First World War.
+In 1980 the straw bear tradition was revived at Whittlesey, inspired in part by Ashley Hutchings' album Rattlebone and Ploughjack, which included G. C. Moore Smith's 1909 description of the custom.
+The revived tradition is now part of the Straw Bear Festival, held every year on the nearest Saturday to Plough Monday, which features a procession of the straw bear, a ploughgang, and molly and morris dance teams.
+In 2009, a straw bear was also revived at Ramsey, where schoolchildren recreate the bear on Plough Monday.